jha-hrishikesh37/hrishikesh-portfolio/README.md

 # Hrishikesh Jha Portfolio

-## Languages used: HTML, CSS, Javascript
+**Languages used: HTML, CSS, Javascript**

+Run index.html to see the portfolio.